DirtyHarryDev/Yiimp-Server-Installer/README.md

-## Dirty Harry`s Yiimp Crypto-Server Setup Installer!
+## Dirty Harry`s YiiMP Server Installer !

 ## This is opened as a public repo - all features are not final!

-All in one installer for your yiimp crypto-server.
+All in one installer for your yiimp server.

-**Dirty Harry`s Crypto-Server Setup Installer!** Automates most of the tedious tasks of the following releases:
+**Dirty Harry YiiMP Server Installer! ** Automates most of the tedious tasks of the following releases:

 * YiiMP